Japan FAQ--Japanese Manners and Etiquette

 your hand to point, if you must).

-It is considered rude to use your cell phone on trains and buses.
+It is considered rude to talk on your cell phone on trains and buses.
+Send e-mail or a text message instead.

 Do not chew gum when working or in other formal situations.